jlabhard/ADA_Project/README.md

 - Define the needed plots and the visualization and try to find a way to get to them
 - Convince Manuel from Eaternity to provide support for the project and get cited in return.
 - Augment the relevant datasets with the carbon emission data of the food
-- Plan a long meetings for designing the data story
+- Plan a long meeting for designing the data story
 - Start working on the final document that will be published
 - Start a draft of the report